-The Working Group will engage in three broad categories of activity: Research, Deliberation, and Communication/Advocacy.

-Our research will include empirical, historical and applied work, engaging other centers and research organizations as we identify strategies and "points of entry," both in the education sphere and in the adult community.
+The Working Group engages in three broad categories of activity: Research, Deliberation, and Communication/Advocacy.
+Our research includes empirical, historical and applied work, engaging other centers and research organizations as we identify strategies and "points of entry," both in the education sphere and in the adult community.
 Our initial project, undertaken with YouGov in mid-2023, was a major survey of the state of citizenship in America today.
 Going forward, we are interested, for example, in the fact that residents of some communities appear to be more civically engaged and community minded than in others.
 "Social capital" is more robust in some places than others.
 Can we ascertain why this is and what might be done to encourage replication?
 Similarly, the students of some schools (and states) are somewhat more knowledgeable about history and civics than in others.
 Can we determine what contributes to such differences?

-Our deliberations will include documentation, formulation, perhaps disputation, followed by many forms of persuasion.
+Our deliberations include documentation, formulation, perhaps disputation, followed by many forms of persuasion.
 Our numbers will grow as mounting interest in the challenges facing good American citizenship, plus evidence of the value of our work, draw others in, and as outreach and networking efforts seek the engagement of others who share our concerns and our determination to address these issues.

-Our communications and advocacy will be vigorous and varied.
-They will seek through diverse forms and formats to inform, persuade and encourage.
+Our communications and advocacy are vigorous and varied.
+They seek through diverse forms and formats to inform, persuade and encourage.
 Our goal is not primarily "books on shelves," although in time we'll create some of these for purposes of lasting influence.
-In the nearer term, our studies, analyses and essays will be widely disseminated even as they also lead to articles, commentaries, videos, podcasts, social media, op-eds, conferences, symposia and briefings.
-We will strive to build networks with the many organizations and individuals-as well as a growing number of educational institutions, both K-12 and postsecondary-that are taking this topic seriously.
+In the nearer term, our studies, analyses and essays are widely disseminated, including articles, commentaries, videos, podcasts, social media, op-eds, conferences, symposia and briefings.
+We strive to build networks with the many organizations and individuals-as well as a growing number of educational institutions, both K-12 and postsecondary-that are taking this topic seriously.